MRimk/UniversityNotes/notes_coco.md

 _Q6_: Is G in LL(1)?
 LL(1) means that there is a top-down symbol and the leftmost symbol will be expanded first, and there is only **1** lookahead.

+## Lecture 3

+## Lecture 5

+### LLVM IR

+LLVM combines low-level control (like assembly) and high-level information such as types.

+_Q_: How is LLVM different/similar to assembly?
+Assembly does not have static single assignment, unlimited registers.
+Low-level aspects: it depends on the assembly.
+If assembly is RISC ISA, then there is RISC-like address codes; simple, low-level control flow structs.

+_Q_: How is LLVM different/similar to C?
+Types, etc.

+_Q_: what is the difference between a LLVM register and a LLVM "variable"?
+All registers are understood as variables, thus typically they are the same, but sometimes there it was meant to be global variable, instead of just a variable.

+_Q_: can compilation on different targets result in different LLVM IR outputs?
+LLVM IR is, in theory, target independent, so no. This can be interpreted that the syntax is language and target independent.
+However, target-specific optimization can still be in the middle-end, since it is sometimes easier to do that rather than doing it in the backend.
+Target-dependent libraries or inline code (as in if x86 arch do this, if ARM do this) also means that there can be different resulting outputs.
+Inline assembly can affect the resulting code.
+The frontend could do target-specific things, such as integers can be unspecified length, and if the system, for example, is not 64bit i64 could not be used.

+_Q_: how are arrays and structs different than C?
+Explicit 0 initializer in global variables.
+Pointers and arrays in LLVM are different things, because LLVM cares about explicit types.
+And array in LLVM is not an integer, thus not a pointer.
+Structs are similar to C, but field names are not preserved.
+If a C union is complied with LLVM IR, then frontend would need to specifically cast each time, the union part if accessed.

+Module in LLVM:
+it depends.
+(C module is like a file with .c or a header file).
+However, in LLVM at compile time module is the individual C files, and in LLVM link time module takes the necessary modules and make a single module that is made out of those, thus representing the whole program.

+_Q_: How many times a typical GEP instruction access memory? it does not. (getelementptr is doing type element-aware pointer arithmetic)